thampiman/Data-Science/README.md

    3. Transactions on Vehicular Technology (TVT)
    4. Transactions on Wireless Communications (TWC)

-The citations are then obtained from [Microsoft Academic Search](http://academic.research.microsoft.com/) programmatically.
+The citations are then obtained from [Microsoft Academic Search](http://academic.research.microsoft.com/).
 In order to use the [API](http://academic.research.microsoft.com/about/Microsoft%20Academic%20Search%20API%20User%20Manual.pdf), add your own ID in the [settings.json](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/settings.json) file.
 The citations are then cleaned up and validated using [Google Scholar](http://scholar.google.com).

-The locations of the primary authors of the papers are obtained from the [MaxMind](https://www.maxmind.com/en/worldcities) world cities database programmatically.
+The locations of the primary authors of the papers are obtained from the [MaxMind](https://www.maxmind.com/en/worldcities) world cities database.
 Any missing data is then obtained from [Google](http://google.com).

 ## Metrics and Preliminary Analysis
 The [code](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/analyse_data.py) to analyse the data uses the following metrics: